danielerapati/2years-oncall/PITCHME.md

 - Zealousness and Discipline

 Note:
-So now we have lots of checks and alerts that can trigger.
+So now we have **lots of checks and alerts** that can trigger.
 Some require immediate action, other can wait.
-There are so many and a single person cannot know them all.
 And maybe some we can ignore ...
 Don't get Comfortably Numb!
 Read each alert, respond to it, but also examine if it is useful, if it can be improved, if you need to update it or remove it.
-Classify alerts by system, business area, type of error and priority.
+**Classify alerts** by system, business area, type of error and priority.
-Ideally every new feature or bug has some monitoring and alerting attached.
+Ideally **every new feature** or bug has some monitoring and alerting attached.
-Use the information to guide your decisions, both technical decisions and wider product decisions.
+Use the information to **guide your decisions**, both technical decisions and wider product decisions.

 +++